rbgvictoria/nsl-bryo-manual/docs/examples/spence-and-ramsay-2019/README.md

 ## Gemmabryum chrysoneuron

-*Gemmabryum chrysoneuron" is already in AusMoss and it appears Spence & Ramsay (2019) did not make any changes, so I just added the synonyms for the Flora of Australia treatment (Spence & Ramsay, 2006)...
+*Gemmabryum chrysoneuron* is already in AusMoss and it appears Spence & Ramsay (2019) did not make any changes, so I just added the synonyms for the Flora of Australia treatment (Spence & Ramsay, 2006)...

 ![](./assets/gemmabryum-chrysoneuron-2.png)